What Does A Cavity Look Like? (20 Pictures)

 However, as the cavity gets larger, it can cause pain, sensitivity to hot and cold temperatures, and even tooth loss.

-If you think you may have a cavity, it’s important to see your dentist immediately so they can treat it before it worsens.
+If you think you may have a cavity, it’s essential to see your dentist immediately so they can treat it before it worsens.

 How Do I Know If I Need a Filling?